SoftInstigate/restheart/security/README.md

 ### Access Managers

-- **RequestPredicatesAccessManager** allows defining roles permissions in the form of request predicates in a yml configuration file.
-See the example [security.yml](https://github.com/SoftInstigate/uiam/blob/master/etc/security.yml).
+- **RequestPredicatesAccessManager** allows defining roles permissions in a yml configuration file using the [Undertows predicate language](http://undertow.io/undertow-docs/undertow-docs-2.0.0/index.html#textual-representation).
+See [security.yml](https://github.com/SoftInstigate/uiam/blob/master/etc/security.yml) for some examples.

+Predicates are defined using the

 ### Services